vsrinivas/fuchsia/system/ulib/async/README.md

 overhead of using fbl::Function<>.

-`AutoWait` in [async/cpp/auto_wait.h](include/async/cpp/auto_wait.h) is an RAII helper which cancels the wait when it goes out of scope.
+`AutoWait` in [async/cpp/auto_wait.h](include/async/cpp/auto_wait.h) is an RAII helper which automatically cancels the wait when it goes out of scope.

-`AutoTask` in [async/cpp/auto_task.h](include/async/cpp/auto_task.h) is an RAII helper which cancels the task when it goes out of scope.
+`AutoTask` in [async/cpp/task.h](include/async/cpp/task.h) is an RAII helper which automatically cancels the task when it goes out of scope.

 There is also a special `WaitWithTimeout` helper defined in [async/cpp/wait_with_timeout.h](include/async/cpp/wait_with_timeout.h)